Janmajayamall/tfhe-research/notes/TFHE.md

 # Bootstrapping

+Bootstrapping takes in a noisy LWE ciphertext and homomorphically runs the decryption procedure to product a fresh LWE ciphertext with fixed (& reduced) noise.

 ## Sample Extraction GLWE to LWE

 Given a GLWE ciphertext $ct_{glwe} \in (\mathbb{Z}_{N,q})^{k+1}$ extracts LWE $ct_{lwe} \in \mathbb{Z}^{kN+1}$ ciphertext of sample at $n^{th}$ index.